Justification of Red List Category

 The population is estimated to number 250-999 mature individuals based on an assessment of known records, descriptions of abundance and range size.
 This is consistent with recorded population density estimates for congeners or close relatives with a similar body size, and the fact that only a proportion of the estimated Extent of Occurrence is likely to be occupied.
 This estimate is equivalent to 375-1,499 individuals in total, rounded here to 350-1,500 individuals.

 Tyrannus cubensis is endemic to Cuba where although always scarce it has become increasingly rare, for largely unknown reasons.
 It is now very locally distributed, and is most common (still few recent records) around Moa (Raffaele et al. 1998, Rompré et al. 2000).
 It is also known from the Sierra de Najasa (A. Mitchell in litt.
-1998), with recent records from the mountains south-east of Moa (Rompré et al. 2000), near Trinidad in Sancti Spíritus province (G. M. Kirwan in litt.
+1998), with recent records from the mountains south-east of Moa (Rompré et al. 2000, Peña et al. 2017), near Trinidad in Sancti Spíritus province (G. M. Kirwan in litt.
 1999) and near Caimito in La Habana province (Suárez 1998).
-There have been no recent records from historic localities in Pinar del Río province or the Zapata Swamp (A. Mitchell in litt.
-1998).
+The species has also recently been discovered to be more prevalent in the Cuchillas del Toa and Cuchillas de Baracoa ecozones in eastern Cuba than previously considered, suggesting its distribution is perhaps more widespread than first thought (Peña et al. 2017).
+There have been no recent records from historic localities in Pinar del Río province or the Zapata Swamp, where it considered extirpated (A. Mitchell in litt.
+1998, Kirkconnell and Wiley 2016).
 There are old records from the south Bahamas and the Turks and Caicos Islands (to UK), but surveys of the larger uninhabited islands in the Turks and Caicos in 1999 failed to find the species, and it is presumed locally extinct (G. Hilton in litt.
-1999).
+1999, Peña et al. 2017).

 Although sometimes recorded in woodland, especially pine forest, and even in low elevation (c.400 m) cloud-forest on serpentine soils (Rompré et al. 2000), this species prefers the ecotone between forested and open areas, such as grassland and swamps, as well as riparian forest and open forest with tall trees in montane areas (Regalado 2002).
-It feeds on large insects, lizards (especially Anolis spp) , other birds' fledglings and, during the dry season, significant quantities of fruit (Raffaele et al. 1998, Regalado 2002).
+Recent studies have shown Tyrannus cubensis to be relatively more abundant in secondary rainforest habitat for its critical nesting and food resources, especially in conjunction with forest ecotones or transition zones between preserved and open (deforested) areas (Peña et al. 2017).
+It feeds on large insects, lizards (especially Anolis spp) , other birds' fledglings and, during the dry season, significant quantities of fruit (Raffaele et al. 1998, Regalado 2002, Peña et al. 2017).
 Pair bonds are life-long and birds occupy large territories (mean size 27.5 ha) (Regalado 2002).
 The breeding season is March-June (A. Kirkconnell in litt.
 1999), and the nest is usually sited on the horizontal branch of a large tree, usually Ceiba pentandra (Regalado 2002).

-The precise reasons for this species's decline are unclear, but habitat loss, and especially loss of large trees suitable for nesting, from logging and agricultural conversion is presumably at least a contributory factor.
+The precise reasons for this species's decline are unclear, but habitat loss, and especially loss of large trees suitable for nesting, from logging and agricultural conversion may at least a contributory factor.
+The species has however, been shown to strongly utilise forest gaps and disturbed edges, hence potentially offsetting some of the impacts of ongoing habitat loss (Peña et al. 2017).
+Forest loss within the species's range is currently estimated at ~3.5% per three generations (Tracewski et al. 2016).

 Conservation Actions Underway